-8.8.3.2 VFR WEATHER MINIMUMS FOR TAKE-OFF AND LANDING
+8.8.3.2 VISUAL FLIGHT RULES WEATHER MINIMUMS FOR TAKE-OFF AND LANDING

-- (a) No person may land or take-off an aircraft under VFR from an aerodrome located within a control zone, or enter the aerodrome traffic zone or traffic pattern airspace unless the: - (1) Reported ceiling is at least 450 m (1,500 ft); and - (2) Reported ground visibility is at least 5 km (3 statute miles); or, except when a clearance is obtained from ATC. - (b) No person may land or take-off an aircraft or enter the traffic pattern under VFR from an aerodrome located outside a control zone, unless VMC conditions are at or above those indicated in Subsection 8.8.3.1. - (c) The only exception to the required weather minimums of this subsection is during a Special VFR operation.
+- (a) No person may land or take-off an aircraft under VFR from an aerodrome located within a control zone, or enter the aerodrome traffic zone or traffic pattern airspace unless the: - (1) Reported ceiling is at least 450 m (1,500 ft); and - (2) Reported ground visibility is at least 5 km (3 SM); or - (3) Except when a clearance is obtained from ATC. - (b) No person may land or take-off an aircraft or enter the traffic pattern under VFR from an aerodrome located outside a control zone, unless VMC conditions are at or above those indicated in Subsection 8.8.3.1 of this part.

+(c) The only exception to the required weather minimums of this subsection is during a special VFR operation.

-8.8.3.3 SPECIAL VFR OPERATIONS
+8.8.3.3 SPECIAL VISUAL FLIGHT RULES OPERATIONS

-- (a) No person may conduct a Special VFR flight operation to enter the traffic pattern, land or take-off an aircraft under Special VFR from an aerodrome located in Class B, Class C, Class D or Class E airspace unless: - (1) Authorised by an ATC clearance; - (2) The aircraft remains clear of clouds; and - (3) The flight visibility is at least 1.5 km (1 statute mile). - (b) No person may conduct a Special VFR flight operation in an aircraft between sunset and sunrise unless - (1) The PIC is current and qualified for IFR operations; and - (2) The aircraft is qualified to be operated for IFR flight.
+- (a) No person may conduct a special VFR flight operation to enter the traffic pattern, land or take-off an aircraft under special VFR from an aerodrome located in Class B, Class C, Class D or Class E airspace unless: - (1) Authorised by an ATC clearance; - (2) The aircraft remains clear of clouds; and - (3) The flight visibility is at least 1.5 km (1 SM). - (b) No person may conduct a special VFR flight operation in an aircraft between sunset and sunrise unless: - (1) The PIC is current and qualified for IFR operations; and - (2) The aircraft is qualified to be operated for IFR flight.

-8.8.3.4 VFR CRUISING ALTITUDES
+8.8.3.4 VISUAL FLIGHT RULES CRUISING ALTITUDES

-- (a) Each person operating an aircraft in level cruising flight under VFR at altitudes above 900 m (3,000 ft) from the ground or water, shall maintain a flight level appropriate to the track as specified in the table of cruising levels in IS: 8.8.3.4: - (b) Paragraph (a) does not apply when otherwise authorised by ATC, when operating in a holding pattern, or during manoeuvring in turns.
+- (a) Each person operating an aircraft in level cruising flight under VFR at altitudes above 900 m (3,000 ft) from the ground or water, shall maintain an FL appropriate to the track as specified in the tables of cruising levels prescribed in IS: 8.8.3.4. - (b) Paragraph 8.8.3.4(a) of this subsection does not apply when otherwise authorised by ATC, when operating in a holding pattern, or during manoeuvring in turns.

-8.8.3.5 ATC CLEARANCES FOR VFR FLIGHTS
+8.8.3.5 AIR TRAFFIC CONTROL CLEARANCES FOR VISUAL FLIGHT RULES FLIGHTS

-- (a) Each pilot of a VFR flight shall obtain and comply with ATC clearances and maintain a listening watch before and during operations: - (1) Within Classes B, C and D airspace; - (2) As part of aerodrome traffic at controlled aerodromes; and - (3) Under Special VFR.
+- (a) Each pilot of a VFR flight shall obtain and comply with ATC clearances and shall maintain an airground voice communication watch before and during operations: - (1) Within Class B, Class C, and Class D airspace; - (2) As part of aerodrome traffic at controlled aerodromes; and - (3) Under special VFR.

-8.8.3.6 VFR FLIGHTS REQUIRING ATC AUTHORISATION
+8.8.3.6 VISUAL FLIGHT RULES FLIGHTS REQUIRING AIR TRAFFIC CONTROL AUTHORISATION

-- (a) Unless authorised by the appropriate ATC Authority, no pilot may operate in VFR flight: - (1) Above FL 200; or - (2) At transonic and supersonic speeds. - (b) ATC authorisation for VFR flights may not be granted in areas where a VSM of only 300m (1,000 ft) is applied above FL 290. - (c) No person may operate in VFR flight between sunset and sunrise unless: - (1) Authorised by the appropriate ATC Authority, and - (2) Operating in accordance with any conditions prescribed by the Authority.
+- (a) Unless authorised by the appropriate ATC Authority, no pilot may operate in VFR flight: - (1) Above FL 200; or - (2) At transonic and supersonic speeds. - (b) ATC authorisation for VFR flights may not be granted in areas where a VSM of 300 m (1,000 ft) is applied above FL 290. - (c) No person may operate in VFR flight between sunset and sunrise unless:

+- (1) Authorised by the appropriate ATC authority, and - (2) Operating in accordance with any conditions prescribed by the Authority.

-8.8.3.7 WEATHER DETERIORATION BELOW VMC
+8.8.3.7 WEATHER DETERIORATION BELOW VISUAL METEOROLOGICAL CONDITIONS